francois-gm/go-kabk-y1a/02 - 20240916 - HTML/README.md

 ## Intro (30min)

 - *A website you like* (Lucile, Sam, François)
-- Presentation of the *XML snapshots* exercice
+- Round table, each present their *XML snapshots* exercice

 ## Presentation 1 (30min)